sriramsk1999/non-rigid/README.md

+# TAX3D: Non-rigid Relative Placement through 3D Dense Diffusion #
+Eric Cai, Octavian Donca, Ben Eisner, David Held

 # Installation #

 This repository can be conveniently installed as a Python package, and used in downstream projects.
-Note: all of the up-to-date code is currently being kept under the ``articulated`` branch.
-Things will be merged to ``main`` in the future.

 ## Create conda environment and install dependencies ##